-I have a Masters Degree in Social Work from the University of Toronto, and a 4 year honours undergraduate degree in psychology from York University.
+I hold a Masters Degree in Social Work from the University of Toronto, and a four-year honours undergraduate degree in Psychology from York University.

 As a Certified Sex Therapist (BESTCO), I adhere to the highest standards of practice that are expected of me.
 I stay current with research and evidence-based practices, including work that depathologizes women's sexual concerns and all sexual/intimacy and sexual orientation, sexual identity areas of concern.

 I am a member of the following associations and councils:

 OAMFT (the Ontario Association for Marriage and Family Therapy (www.oamft.com)